SNKYNinja/SNKYNinja/README.md

 - 🐸 ﹫ I enjoy turning ideas into smooth, interactive products with thoughtful design.
 - 🧭 ﹫ Currently exploring better ways to build fast, scalable frontends.
 - 🐧 ﹫ Big fan of Linux, open-source tools, and minimal setups.
-- ☕ ﹫ I like simplicity, well-written code, and good coffee.
+- ☕ ﹫ I like simplicity, well-written code, and a good coffee.
 - 🐬 ﹫ Always learning, building, and experimenting.

 <br>